 Crafts and Tools:

 Ж Stangs or Staves (2 or 3 pronged staff) are created and woven to help draw a conduit to the sun or “catch the sun” to save it’s energy longer than the long bright days the earth has given us.
-This also referred to as a dowsing rod, when holding either of the two brings in each hand, can pull you to sources of water or sap of a tree.
+This is also can be referred to as a dowsing rod, when holding either of the two brings in each hand, can pull you to sources of water or sap of a tree.
 This tool is a symbol of a living tree and is used as both a portable alter and a tool.

 Ж Braided Wheat is a traditional symbol that can be incorporated in your holiday.
 Wreathes or just bundled bunches of wheat are equally enjoyable.